Ex-US Rep. George Santos faces sentencing for fraud after duping donors and voters

 “Think ahead and of any celebration or event coming up later this year.
 Book them today,” Santos wrote, ending the post with a series of heart emojis.

-Associated Press reporter Jake Offenhartz in New York contributed to this story.
+Associated Press writer Jake Offenhartz in New York contributed to this story.

 Follow Philip Marcelo at twitter.com/philmarcelo.